 The safety and health of patients, our staff, and our broader communities remain our highest priority as our country faces an unprecedented public health crisis.
 Self-isolation and social distancing are ways we can care for ourselves and each other during the COVID-19 pandemic.

 Through telehealth, patients can access essential services with fewer visits or without needing to visit a health center at all.
-Telehealth services are available for STI screenings; hormonal birth control options, including Depo-Provera (injections will still be scheduled at a health center); gender-affirming hormone therapy (HRT); PrEP (pre-exposure); nPEP follow up; primary care services for established patients, including for anxiety and depression, blood pressure, thyroid, seasonal allergies and vaginal discharge; and other primary care issues as appropriate.
+Telehealth services are available for gender-affirming hormone therapy (HRT) follow-up appointments; and other health care issues as appropriate.

 How to Prepare for Your Telehealth Visit